oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Suggested Milestones:**
 * **Milestone 1:** Allow creators to provide a destination state for the case where a learner is really stuck.
 Prohibit lesson creators from sending the learner more than 2-3 cards back in the lesson.
 * **Milestone 2:** Detect when a learner is stuck and provide appropriate real-time assistance based on redirection to concept cards, the alternative destination state mentioned above, or proactive hinting.
+Detect small misspellings and provide the learner with appropriate help.

 **Dependency on Release Schedule:** None.